pradeep-kumar81/pradeep-kumar/README.md

 # pradeep-kumar
-Thus is my first Git Respository.
+This is my first Git Respository.
 Author-Pradeep kumar